 Pre-determined Overhead Rate

-Pre-determined overhead rate is calculated at the start of a managerial accounting cycle based on total budgeted overhead cost and some relevant cost driver (such as total budgeted labor hours, total budgeted labor cost, machine hours, etc.
+Pre-determined overhead rate is calculated at the start of a managerial accounting cycle based on total budgeted overheads cost and some relevant cost driver such as total budgeted labor hours, total budgeted labor cost, machine hours, etc.

 Chinar Pharmaceuticals is commencing its next accounting year.
 It expects to incur total manufacturing overheads of $10 million.
-During the year total labor costs are expected to be $3 million for a 5,000 total labor hours.
-Total processing hours are 100,000.
-Find the pre-determined overhead rate.
-The company has a product named X1 which consumed 25,000 processing hours, find the manufacturing overheads to be charged to the product.
+During the year total labor costs are expected to be $3 million for a 5,000 total labor hours and total machine operating hours are budgeted at 100,000.

-Manufacturing overheads charged to X1 = pre-determined overhead rate × processing hours incurred on X1 = $10 per processing hour × 25,000 processing hours = $250,000
+Manufacturing overheads charged to X1 = pre-determined overhead rate × machine operating hours consumed by X1 = $10 per machine operating hour × 25,000 machine operating hours = $250,000.